Casablanca Travel Guide

 Casablanca © David Lisbona

 Just looking at the city, there's no need to guess where the port-city of Casablanca, meaning 'white house' in Spanish, got its name.
-Made famous by the classic 1942 Humphrey Bogart movie of the same name, this cosmopolitan, white-walled city is Morocco's largest and most modern city.
-Casablanca is not oriented towards tourists as much as Morocco's other large cities, but under the hustle and bustle and slight seediness lies a unique and charismatic history waiting to be discovered.
+Made famous by the eponymous classic film, starring Humphrey Bogart, this cosmopolitan, white-walled city is Morocco's largest and most modern city.
+Casablanca is not oriented towards tourists as much as Morocco's other large cities, but under the hustle, bustle, and grit lies a unique and charismatic history waiting to be discovered.

 Become our Casablanca Travel Expert